Bekons/Rimstation13/README.md

 #Contribution

-If you wish to contribute to our project, please contact the project manager , bekons via steam at: http://steamcommunity.com/id/SomeBekons
+If you wish to contribute to our project, please contact the project manager, bekons via steam at: http://steamcommunity.com/id/SomeBekons

 #Usage